 Plumbing of this product should only be done by a qualified, licensed plumber in accordance with all local plumbing codes.
-The boiler may be connected to an indirect water heater to supply domestic hot water.
-HTP offers indirect water heaters in a wide range of gallon sizes in either stainless steel or glass-lined construction.
+The boiler is designed to be connected to a storage tank to supply domestic hot water.
+HTP offers 60/80/119/175 gallon size storage tanks in either stainless steel or glass-lined construction.
+These storage tanks will be directly connected to the boiler supply and return connection.